 top of page

-At the start of 2020, AP was selected to be a part of the Emerging Practitioners Program at AIDC provided through Film Victoria.
-Shortly after, they began developing, writing and directing their first television documentary entitled 'Why Did She Have To Tell The World?,' Executive Produced by Sue Maslin and in association with Film Victoria and Screen Australia.
-'Why Did She Have To Tell The World?' opened the ABCTV Compass season for 2021 and went on to be nominated for an Australian Directors Guild Award.
-'Why Did She Have To Tell The World?' also went on to win ‘Best Film’ at the 2021 Mardi Gras Film Festival’s My Queer Career, and was nominated for the prestigious Iris Prize.
+Their television documentary, Why Did She Have To Tell The World? executive produced by Sue Maslin and in association with Film Victoria and Screen Australia, opened the ABCTV Compass season for 2021 and went on to be nominated for an Australian Directors Guild Award.
+The documentary later won 'Best Film' at the 2021 Mardi Gras Film Festival’s My Queer Career and was nominated for the prestigious Iris Prize.

 Contact: